saptarshibasu/aws-study/README.md

   * The **public subnets** should be associated with a custom route table that should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
 * **Private subnets** should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
 * **Private subnet** should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway
+* VPC **peering** connection does not support edge to edge routing
+* A Corporare network can be connected to a VPC using a VPN over the internet or a VPN over AWS Direct Connect
+* Using AWS Direct Connect, a dedicated network connection between the AWS VPC and corporate network can be established

 ## SQS